-- Grave sites will be marked with numbered survey markers and GPS coordinates.
-No engraved monuments will be allowed on the gravesite.
+- Grave sites will be marked with survey markers engraved with the name/birth/death dates of the deceased and GPS coordinates.
+Engraved, stone monuments are not permitted at HLPC.

 - Plots at HLPC are sold at time of need.
 No pre-paid reservations can be made (with the exception of a person on hospice care) however, we will work closely with families to ensure that proximity to a spouse, partner or child is available.
 Payment in full is due at time of purchase.

 - HLPC is a restoration prairie project.
-Only cemetery-approved native prairie species will be permitted to be planted on the gravesites.
-Non-biodegradable items left on the gravesites will be removed within 5 days and returned to the family, if possible.
+Only cemetery-approved native prairie species are permitted to be planted on the grave sites.
+Non-biodegradable items left on the grave sites will be removed within 5 days and returned to the family, if possible.

 - Grave digging will commonly be done by back-hoe and provided by a contracted professional.

-- Families may participate in hand opening/closing of the grave and the lowering of the body into the grave.
+- Families may participate in hand opening/closing of the grave.
 Families may not dig a grave with their own back-hoe.

 - If a family elects to dig the grave by hand, arrangements must be made with the cemetery 48 hours in advance of the burial, the digging complete 24 hours prior to the scheduled burial.
 Digging will be supervised by the cemetery director.
 We provide the necessary tools on site.
 The grave will be covered with a tarp and/or plywood and clearly marked for safety prior to the burial.